Get a Former Malpractice Defense Attorney

 Proving this negligence is key.
 Examples may include:

 - Poorly administered treatment

 - Lack of proper credentials

-Walker, Hamilton & Koenig, LLP is here to help you move forward from your injury.
+Walker, Hamilton & Kearns, LLP is here to help you move forward from your injury.
 Contact us today to schedule a free consultation.

 $6,000,000 settlement for medical malpractice victim, left severely brain damagedView Details

 $1,500,000 jury verdict for injuries suffered due to a botched circumcisionView Details

 After a seven day Arbitration Hearing, Tim Hamilton obtained an award of $1,677,649.15 for a widow and her 12 year old son.
 The decedent husband and father was a 49 year old licensed psychologist who became ill during the week of January 2, 2017.
 His symptoms became much worse on January 5.
 He communicated with his doctors at Kaiser via phone and email.
 He was seen by his Primary Care Physician (PCP) in the morning of January 6 withView Details